tomasz8w/interview-project/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run coverage`

-Launches the test runner in the coverage report generation mode.<br />
-See [this](https://create-react-app.dev/docs/running-tests/#coverage-reporting) section for more information.

 ### `npm run build`